Samuel W. Moulton: Post-Congressional life

 After his final stint in Congress, Moulton then resumed the practice of law in Shelbyville.
 He was affiliated with the Republican Party after 1896.

 The Moulton home, an Italianate mansion built in 1875, is located at 607 South Broadway Street in Shelbyville and is part of the Lincoln Memorial History Tour.

-Samuel Moutlon died at his home in Shelbyville on June 3, 1905 at the age of 84 years and was buried in Glenwood Cemetery.
+Samuel Moutlon died at his home in Shelbyville on June 3, 1905, at the age of 84 and was buried in Glenwood Cemetery.
 An elaborate funeral was held in Shelbyville, with full Masonic honors.
 Mrs. Moulton followed her husband in death in 1921.
 They are interred aside each other.

 Legacy

-Built in 1920, Moulton Hall at Illinois State University in Normal, Illinois is named after Moulton and houses various administrative offices for the University as well as the Department of Physics.
+Built in 1920, Moulton Hall at Illinois State University in Normal, Illinois, is named after Moulton and houses various administrative offices for the university as well as the Department of Physics.
 In order to keep the fledgling institution afloat during the Civil War, Moulton mortgaged his own property.

 During his lifetime, a small settlement in Rose Township, directly southwest of Shelbyville, was also named Moulton.
 In 1850, there were over 100 residents, and at a gathering there, Michael Gregory, Moulton, and Anthony Thornton drew straws.
 Moulton drew the long straw, and the town was named for him.
 It was annexed by City of Shelbyville in 1877 and became known as the Citizens Addition.
 In Shelbyville, the middle school, the former Moulton United Methodist Church and Moulton Drive are all named in his honor.

 A large oil portrait of Moulton, painted by famous Shelbyville artist Robert Marshall Root, hangs in the large circuit courtroom in the historic Shelby County Courthouse where he practiced for decades.